 If another library user is disturbing or distracting you please tell a member of the library team so we can take action.
 We reserve the right to ask individuals to leave the building if the behaviour of the individual is considered to be inappropriate to the library environment.

-At enrolment you will be given details of your BGU computer login and Microsoft Office 365 account.
-Office 365 provides you with a BGU email account and 25GB of OneDrivePro storage to allow you to store files in the cloud and access them from any internet connection.
-For more information visit the IT Services webpages.
+At enrolment you will be given details of your BGU computer login and account.
+Your account provides you with a BGU email account and masses of storage to store files in the cloud and access them from any internet connection.

 A wide range of basic stationery items such as pens & pencils, folders, note pads, sticky notes, plastic wallets, laminating pouches and binding combs are available to buy from the Service Desk.
 A price list is available on our Blackboard pages.